gquere/gquere.github.io/Bitlocker_TPM_and_PIN_privesc.md

 ---
-title: Privescing a BitLocker + PIN-Encrypted Company Laptop
+title:  Privescing a Laptop with BitLocker + PIN
 ---

 ![Another round of TPM sniffing using a DSLogic logic analyzer](./BitLockerPIN/connect.jpg)